dineshkummarc/phpmyBugs2/README.md

 - [ ] New Language supported (_lah_)

 ### v2.8
-- [x] New Themes selection on dashboard, fixed in v2.0 but selection moved to settings
 - [ ] deprecation alerts on upgrading the test env to php7.4.33
 - [ ] /phpmyBugs2/: error 'Wrong token.
 Please send again the form.'
 - [ ] crowdin.yml file uses 2 letter language codes, check the Dependencies with any other tool